 You, savvy reader, are probably a fan of architecture.
 If not of architecture in and of itself, then perhaps as an extension of being a fan of design.
 Or at the very least you appreciate architecture, after all, you most likely live in a building.

-Maybe you are an architecture tourist — an “architourist” — who seeks out contemporary, architecturally significant buildings on your global-spanning travels.
+Maybe you are an architecture tourist — an “architourist” — who seeks out contemporary, architecturally significant buildings on your globe-spanning travels.
 Such that when you visit, say, Barcelona, you get excited about going to take a look at the Torre Agbar, designed by Jean Nouvel, whereas the package tourist hordes are bee-lining for the popular cathedrals like Gaudi’s Sagrada Familia.

 You may have even read a few books about architecture.
-These books are not just enormously heavy coffee-table tomes filled with beautiful photos of great buildings, but rather books filled with texts, long-form prose about architecture, books with actual chapters that require reading.
+These books are not just enormously heavy coffee-table tomes filled with beautiful photos of great buildings, but rather books filled with texts, long-form prose about architecture, books with actual chapters that require actual reading.
 Books like the excellent and amusing “From Bauhaus to Our House” by Tom Wolfe.

 You may even be a fan of specific architectural design styles and movements: Modernism, International Style, Googie, Mid-Century Modern, Art Deco, the aforementioned Bauhaus, and Brutalism.
 These mean something to you.
 Or at least you’ve heard of them.